 4.11.
 Install Apache Maven

-This section guides you on to how to install Apache Maven on ATTUNITY CloudBeam and Tibco Spotfire EC2 instances.
+This section guides you on to how to install Apache Maven on ATTUNITY CloudBeam and TIBCO Spotfire EC2 instances.

-Take the RDP of the Tibco Spotfire EC2 instance.
+Take the RDP of the TIBCO Spotfire EC2 instance.

-Click on the http://maven.apache.org/download.cgi on the web browser to download Apache maven.
+Click on http://maven.apache.org/download.cgi on the web browser to download Apache maven.

 Scroll down the page to reach the Files section and click on the link next to the Binary zip archive to start downloading the installation package.